Paul123111/web-api-ca/README.md

 ## Setup requirements.

-Shouldn't be the same as labs.
+Should be the same as labs.

 ## API Configuration